5 ways to stay ‘cyber safe’ through the holidays

 Responding to a gender-nonconforming identity

-Dr. Bradshaw says that medical providers and family members can be affirming by using a person’s chosen name and pronouns — such as he, she, they, it, zer — the person identifies with.
+Medical providers and family members can be affirming by using a person’s chosen name and pronouns — such as he, she, they, it, zer — the person identifies with.
 Research indicates such support and gender-affirming medical care offers overall benefits of improved well-being and mental health.

-“There is no suspected risk to gender-affirming care, which on a basic level is accepting the individual for who they are, without pressure or overemphasis on their gender identity,” Dr. Bradshaw says.
-“On the other hand, gender-nonconforming individuals have some of the highest risk for suicide.
-Love, support, acceptance and access to care is vital to ensure they thrive.”
+“There is no risk to practicing gender-affirming care, which, on a basic level, is affirming a person's gender identity and accepting people for who they are,” Dr. Dihenia says.
+“On the other hand, transgender and nonbinary individuals have some of the highest risk for suicide.
+Love, support, acceptance, and access to appropriate care is vital to ensure they thrive.

 Learn about LGBTQ+ Friendly Care at Sharp; get the latest health and wellness news, trends and patient stories from Sharp Health News; and subscribe to our weekly newsletter by clicking the "Sign up" link below.